 Use a pizza cutter or sharp knife to slice your circle in half, then each half into 3 triangles.
-Place on a baking sheet and freeze for 30 minutes!

 Look at how thick it is!
 Can you see the layers?
 You get that by not over working your dough.

+Freeze for 30 minutes.
 This freezing step is really, really important.
 Super cold butter going into a screaming hot oven is what makes your scone tender and flaky instead of tough and dry.